LuisThiamNye/humbleui-explorations/README.md

-# Here is some Code
+# Experiments with HumbleUI

-A snapshot of code as I experiment with various things.
-Unpolished.
-Enter if you dare.
+A soup of unpolished code as I explore Clojure's potential to create dynamic and humane computing experiences.

 Usage: `clj -M:dev`